 Each family group spends a whole week based at our Nature Garden (allotment) around the corner from school, exploring nature with their key person and Vicky, our Nature Atelierista.
 In addition to the Nature Garden, we also have The Lab; a space to reflect, research and represent nature together.
 The educators will seize opportunities to provoke lines of enquiry.

 These sessions are very relaxed and child-led, where together we explore and experience the elements, seasons, weather conditions and look closely at nature throughout the year.
 Children are given opportunities to become real explorers of nature, finding out about our local community and its wild spaces, as well as learning new skills, techniques and a whole new language about nature, including being able to identify trees, plants, insects, wildlife etc. There is a cabin on the allotment with a camping kitchen and log burning stove, to provide warmth and shelter on the coldest of days.
 We also have a very posh ‘loo shed’ with a flushable camping toilet!

-Usually, prior to the In2Nature sessions starting, parents/carers are asked to come to a workshop, where we discuss the rationale for why we venture In2 Nature with children, exploring together both the risks and benefits of this brilliant outdoor opportunity.
-During Covid-19, meeting together will probably not be possible, so instead, we have shared our philosophy with lots of photos and information about nature learning on our parent’s closed Facebook Page.
-Parents are reassured that our school takes very seriously it’s responsibilities for keeping children safe and adheres to Durham County Council policy and guidelines on all aspects of health and safety, including rigorous risk assessments of all areas we venture to and the amazing experiences we offer children outdoors.
+Prior to the nature days starting, parents/carers are invited to a workshop, where we discuss the rationale for why we venture into nature with children, exploring together both the risks and benefits of this brilliant outdoor opportunity.
+Parents are reassured that our school takes very seriously its responsibilities for keeping children safe and adheres to Durham County Council policy and guidelines on all aspects of health and safety, including rigorous risk assessments of all areas we venture to and the amazing experiences we offer children outdoors.